Delsin-Yu/GDPanelFramework/README.md

 Calling `ClosePanel()` in a panel script will close the opened panel.
 This method is `protected` by default, developer may expose this method by wrapping it around by a public one.

-Note that a panel must be opened before you can close it; and closing a panel that's not on top of the panel stack is considered an error and will crash the framework.
+> Please note that a panel must be opened before you can close it; and closing a panel that's not on top of the panel stack is considered an error and will crash the framework.

 ```csharp
 // Inside a panel script